westonstearns/courses-googlevis-weston/chapter1.md

 # Initialize a DataMarket client
 dminit(NULL)

+# Load in the yearly life_expectancy data frame for each country
+life_expectancy <- dmlist("15r2!hrp")

 # Inspect the variable life_expectancy
-life_expectancy <- dmlist("15r2!hrp")
 head(life_expectancy)
 tail(life_expectancy)

-# Load in the yearly GDP data frame for each country
+# Load in the yearly gdp data frame for each country
 gdp <- dmlist("15c9!hd1")

+# Inspect the variable gdp
+head(gdp)
+tail(gdp)

+# Load in the yearly population data frame for each country
+population = dmlist("1cfl!r3d")

 # Inspect the variable population.
 head(population)